AI Companion Security and Privacy

 Administrators may enable or disable features for their entire account within the account settings page in the Admin Portal.
 For some features that are managed outside of the AI Companion tab, links are provided to the relevant settings.

-• Managing Meeting Transcript Usage
+• Managing Meeting Summary Transcripts

-Managing Meeting Transcript Usage
+Managing Meeting Summary Transcripts

 • User feedback to Zoom for AI Companion